- Fiancé visa requirements

 If you believe that the Home Office made a genuine mistake, such as not taking a document or some information into consideration, the best option is an administrative review.
 Your application will be reconsidered by another immigration official with the administrative review.

-In some cases, you might also have the option of a full legal appeal.
+In some cases, you might also have the option of a full legal appeal under immigration rules.
 Our team of Manchester immigration lawyers can offer full support with the appeal process, including viability of such a route for you, and legal representation at the full hearing before the tribunal.

 How do I switch to spouse visa?